The Future Tense in French: Your Essential Guide

 Let’s talk about the future.

-We can simply talk about future topics like the trip you’re planning to France next spring.
+We can talk about topics like the trip you’re planning to France next spring.

 To discuss any of these events in daily French conversations, we’re going to need to know how to use the future tenses.